ayushpatnaikgit/dependancy-structure/README.md

 $ xdot full_family.dot <br />
 $ xdot miniqmc_family.dot <br />
 here, miniqmc is the repository and src the source folder. <br />

+#customizing the tree

+You can play around with the size and the rankseparater to change the dimensions.
+It might make it easier to visualise.